kmcos/kmcos/doc/source/installation/installation.rst

     cd kmcos
     python setup.py install --user

 If the second command above does not work, try using 'python3' instead of 'python'.
+If there is an error related to "--user" then you may omit that part of the command.

 Next, you will complete the installation::